Protesters across the US decry police brutality after Tyre Nichols' death

 Nichols could be heard yelling for his mother in the video of the January 7 encounter, which begins with a traffic stop and goes on to show officers repeatedly beating the young Black man with batons, punching him and kicking him -- including at one point while his hands are restrained behind his back.

-He was then left slumped to the ground in handcuffs, with 23 minutes passing before a stretcher arrives at the scene.
+He was left slumped to the ground in handcuffs, and 23 minutes passed before a stretcher arrived at the scene.
 Nichols was eventually hospitalized and died three days later.

+"All of these officers failed their oath," Nichols' family attorney Ben Crump told CNN's Dana Bash on Sunday.
+"They failed their oath to protect and serve.
+Look at that video: Was anybody trying to protect and serve Tyre Nichols?"

-Since then, the backlash has been relatively swift.
-The five Memphis officers involved in the beating -- who are also Black -- were fired and charged in Nichols' death.
+Since Nichols' death, the backlash has been relatively swift.
+The five Memphis officers involved in the beating -- who are also Black -- were fired and charged with murder and kidnapping in Nichols' death.
 The unit they were part of was disbanded, and state lawmakers representing the Memphis area began planning police reform bills.

 Memphis police shut down SCORPION unit tied to deadly beating